Offical-BF900/emc-python/README.md

 # emc-python
-EMC allows you to make error messages on Windows to continue, download Python 3.11
+EMC allows you to make error messages on Windows.
+To continue, please download Python 3.11